-point-to-point - Neighbor Discovery handles such links just like multicast links.
+- point-to-point Neighbor Discovery handles such links just like multicast links.
 (Multicast can be trivially provided on point to point links, and interfaces can be assigned link-local addresses.)
-Neighbor Discovery should be implemented as described in this document.
+Neighbor Discovery should be implemented as described in this document. - multicast Neighbor Discovery should be implemented as described in this document.